akka/akka/akka-docs/src/main/paradox/typed.md

 that behaviors can nicely be composed and decorated, see `tap`, or
 @scala[`widen`]@java[`widened`] combinators; nothing about these is special or internal, new combinators can be written as external libraries or tailor-made for each project.

+## A Little Bit of Theory

+The [Actor Model](http://en.wikipedia.org/wiki/Actor_model) as defined by Hewitt, Bishop and Steiger in 1973 is a computational model that expresses exactly what it means for computation to be distributed.
+The processing units—Actors—can only communicate by exchanging messages and upon reception of a message an Actor can do the following three fundamental actions:

+  1. send a finite number of messages to Actors it knows
+  2. create a finite number of new Actors
+  3. designate the behavior to be applied to the next message

+The Akka Typed project expresses these actions using behaviors and addresses.
+Messages can be sent to an address and behind this façade there is a behavior that receives the message and acts upon it.
+The binding between address and behavior can change over time as per the third point above, but that is not visible on the outside.

+With this preamble we can get to the unique property of this project, namely that it introduces static type checking to Actor interactions: addresses are parameterized and only messages that are of the specified type can be sent to them.
+The association between an address and its type parameter must be made when the address (and its Actor) is created.
+For this purpose each behavior is also parameterized with the type of messages it is able to process.
+Since the behavior can change behind the address façade, designating the next behavior is a constrained operation: the successor must handle the same type of messages as its predecessor.
+This is necessary in order to not invalidate the addresses that refer to this Actor.

+What this enables is that whenever a message is sent to an Actor we can statically ensure that the type of the message is one that the Actor declares to handle—we can avoid the mistake of sending completely pointless messages.
+What we cannot statically ensure, though, is that the behavior behind the address will be in a given state when our message is received.
+The fundamental reason is that the association between address and behavior is a dynamic runtime property, the compiler cannot know it while it translates the source code.

+This is the same as for normal Java objects with internal variables: when compiling the program we cannot know what their value will be, and if the result of a method call depends on those variables then the outcome is uncertain to a degree—we can only be certain that the returned value is of a given type.

+We have seen above that the return type of an Actor command is described by the type of reply-to address that is contained within the message.
+This allows a conversation to be described in terms of its types: the reply will be of type A, but it might also contain an address of type B, which then allows the other Actor to continue the conversation by sending a message of type B to this new address.
+While we cannot statically express the “current” state of an Actor, we can express the current state of a protocol between two Actors, since that is just given by the last message type that was received or sent.